intel-comp-saude-ufes/2024-1-P2-alzheimers-level-prediction-based-on-brain-MRI-images/README.md

 ## Usage
 ### Main Program
-You can adjust the main program to train whatever model you want using any inputs and outputs.
 To run the main program, use the following command:
 ```sh
 python main.py
 ```